All Episodes

 I'm really glad you mentioned it.

-The Art of Talk which is just sort of a saga of me and talk radio and behind the scenes stuff and it was a fun book to write.
+I have authored two books, The Art of Talk, which is just sort of a saga of me and talk radio and behind-the-scenes stuff.

-It was very frank and there are still lots and lots of people who will not talk to me because of what I said in that book.
+It was very frank, and there are still lots and lots of people who will not talk to me because of what I said in that book.

-And you know at first I really regretted that because there were people who were so angry with me.
+And, you know, at first I really regretted that because there were people who were so angry with me.

-And they still won't talk to me, but the more I thought about it, the more I thought, who gives a damn, you know?
+But the more I thought about it, the more I thought, who gives a damn?

-I'm glad that I did it that way, that I told it that way.
+You know, I'm glad that I did it that way, that I told it that way.

 And, of course, my current book, The Quickening, which you can get in bookstores.

-However, between now and Christmas, or until supplies run out, and it's going to be until supplies run out, Because the stock is getting low.
+However, between now and Christmas, or until supplies run out, and it's going to be until supplies run out, because the stock is getting low.

 But I did promise around Christmas I would do an autograph thing.